Boom Beach

-Boom Beach is a freemium massively multiplayer online real-time strategy game for iOS and Android, developed by Supercell.
+Boom Beach is a free massively multiplayer online real-time strategy game for iOS and Android, developed by Supercell.
 It was soft launched in Canada on 11 November 2013 and released worldwide on 26 March 2014.

 Gameplay

 Boom Beach is a strategy game that combines attacks on and from other players with attacks against computer-generated (NPC) bases.
 The game's storyline is set in a tropical archipelago with the player on an island with defenses and troops (similar to Supercell's Clash of Clans game).

 Boom Beach combines single-player campaign play as well as the ability to attack other players in multiplayer mode on the same world map.
 Featuring an expansive world map that expands as the player progresses, the game pits the player against an enemy known as "The Blackguard", a military force who is invading the archipelago and enslaving the locals for the valuable Power Stones found throughout the archipelago (which can also be used by the player to build buff-providing statues).
 Computer-generated Blackguard bases often appear on the map, and the player can destroy them for resources.
-Other notable features on the map include resource bases, which improve resource generation when seized and can be contested by multiple players, as well as dive spots where the player can send a submarine to search for treasure provided they have built it.
+Other notable features on the map include resource bases, which improve resource generation when seized and can be contested by multiple players, as well as dive spots where the player can send a submarine to search for treasure, provided they have built it.

 The Blackguard is often represented by Lt.
 Hammerman, a commander who runs several highly fortified headquarters which serve as primary objectives, in addition to occasionally launching attacks on the player's base once they pass a certain level.
 He also attacks after unlocking the level 15 headquarters and the prototype lab.

-Other computer-generated enemies are Dr. T and Colonel Gearheart, Blackguard members who run specialized bases that occasionally appear as events.
-Other players appear on the world map as Blackguard mercenaries, allowing players to attack their bases and vice versa.
-Player bases often offer more rewards for defeating them than CPU bases.
+Another significant enemy character is Dr. T, a Blackguard member who runs specialized bases that occasionally appear as events.

+As players progress, they will be able to find and attack other players' bases, as well as bases occupied by specific Blackguard officers (like the "Hammerman HQ").
+These bases often offer more rewards for defeating them than NPC bases.

+Attacking

 In combat against an enemy base, the player commands a gunboat that starts off with a starting amount of "energy" (which can be improved through upgrades), along with landing crafts which house their troops.
 Troops can only be deployed on the island's beaches, where they will automatically seek out and attack nearby targets.
 By spending their gunboat's energy (which is replenished by destroying enemy buildings), the player can provide troops with support such as flares to direct their movement or artillery bombardments to cripple defenses - although the player's troops are susceptible to friendly fire.
-The objective of an attack is to destroy the enemy's headquarters, as that takes the whole base with it and results in an instant victory, granting the player all of the available resources.
+The objective of an attack is to destroy the enemy's headquarters, as that takes the whole base down with it and results in an instant victory, granting the player all of the available resources and "Victory Points".
 Inversely, no matter how much destruction has been caused, failing to destroy the target's headquarters results in a loss, with no resources gained.